Wilfried Nancy: Managerial career

+CF Montréal

 On 8 March 2021, following Thierry Henry's resignation, Nancy was promoted to head coach for CF Montréal becoming the club's first coach following their re-branding from the Impact name.

 On 28 May 2021, after just seven games as head coach, it was announced that CF Montréal had exercised its option on Nancy's contract for the 2022 season.
-Nancy lead CF Montréal to the final of the 2021 Canadian Championship, beating Toronto FC 1–0, qualifying them for the 2022 CONCACAF Champions League.
+Nancy led CF Montréal to the 2021 Canadian Championship final, beating Toronto FC to qualify for the 2022 CONCACAF Champions League.

 During the 2022 Major League Soccer season, Nancy's CF Montréal lost in the quarterfinals of the CONCACAF Champions League to Cruz Azul.
 On 9 July, Nancy and Montréal owner Joey Saputo got into a verbal altercation, with Saputo wanting to voice his frustration with the club's loss to bottom of the table Sporting KC.
-After that incident, Nancy requested to leave immediately, but changed his mind after discussing it with his players.
-Nancy finished the 2022 regular season with the second-best record in the East and set a franchise-record with 20 wins and 65 points in the regular season.
-During the playoffs, CF Montréal would end up losing to New York City FC in the conference semifinals.
+After that incident, Nancy requested to leave immediately, but changed his mind after discussions with his players.

+Nancy finished the 2022 regular season with the second-best record in the East, while setting numerous franchise-records including 20 wins (with an MLS record 11 away wins) and 65 points in the regular season.
+During the playoffs, CF Montréal would lose to New York City FC in the conference semifinals.
 Nancy narrowly lost the MLS Coach of the Year award, losing by one-tenth of a percentage point to Jim Curtin.
-Due to a clause in his contract, Nancy's 2023 contract option was automatically triggered by the club making the 2022 MLS Cup Playoffs.
+Due to a clause in his contract, Nancy's 2023 contract option was automatically triggered by guiding the club to the 2022 MLS Cup Playoffs.

+Columbus Crew

-Nancy was announced as the Columbus Crew head coach on December 6, 2022 after the Crew were required to compensate Montréal since Nancy was still under contract.
+Nancy was announced as head coach of Columbus Crew on 6 December 2022, after Crew were required to compensate Montréal since Nancy was still under contract.
+In his first season as coach, the Crew finished third in the regular season, with observers describing an attractive style of football.

+In the postseason, Columbus overcame rivals FC Cincinnati in the conference finals to defeat defending champions Los Angeles FC in the final which made Nancy the first Black coach to win the MLS Cup.
+This was followed by the Crew winning the Leagues Cup and finishing runners-up in the CONCACAF Champions Cup in the 2024 season.

+For his success with Crew, Nancy won the MLS Coach of the Year award on 20 November 2024.
+During the 2025 season, under Nancy, the club finished in seventh place.